-The University's contribution to PERS for the years ended June 30, 2019 and 2018 was \$2.3 million.
-The university's proportionate share was calculated based on historical contributions.
-Although GASB Statement No. 68 encourages the use of the employer's projected long-term contribution effort to the retirement plan, allocation based on historical employer contributions is considered acceptable.
-Employer contributions recognized by the university that are not representative of future contribution effort are excluded in the determination of employer's proportionate share.
+The University's contributions to PERS for the years ended June 30, 2020 and 2019 were \$2,633,194 and \$2,295,807, respectively.
+The University's proportionate share was calculated on the basis of historical contributions.
+Although GASB Statement No. 68 encourages the use of the employer's projected long-term contribution effort to the retirement plan, allocation on the basis of historical employer contributions is considered acceptable.
+Employer contributions recognized by the University that are not representative of future contribution effort are excluded in the determination of employer's proportionate share.
 Examples of employer contributions not representative of future contribution efforts are contributions towards the purchase of employee service and employer contributions paid by employees in connection with early retirement.

-The following table provides the university's contributions used in the determination of its proportionate share of collective pension amount reported:
+The following table provides the University's contributions used in the determination of its proportionate share of collective pension amount reported:

 Plan - ortionate share Allocation percentage of proportionate share of collective pension amount Change in proportionate share of collective pension amount

 PERS Defined Benefit:

-2019 \$ 2,332,090 0.231867% -0.004391%
+2020 \$ 2,295,807 0.223816% -0.008051%

-2018 2,387,085 0.236258% 0.003453%
+2019 2,332,090 0.231867% -0.004391%